GeekFunkLabs/fluidpatcher/patcher/file_formats.md

   ...
 ```

 All settings are optional, and the order is flexible.
 The Patcher will use the default values shown in curly braces above if the settings aren't given or a config file isn't provided.
+The settings in `fluidsettings` are passed directly to fluidsynth.
 A full list of fluidsynth settings is at [fluidsynth.org/api/fluidsettings.xml](http://www.fluidsynth.org/api/fluidsettings.xml), any that aren't specified in the config file will be given the default value based on platform.
-Fluidsynth settings in the config file are applied once, when the synth is first activated.
+Fluidsynth settings in the config file are applied when the synth is first activated and each time a bank file is loaded.
+Only the settings in the node with the exact name `fluidsettings` will be used - nodes with similar names may be included in the config file to store alternative setups.

+Here are a few (a bit technical) notes about some of the fluidsettings that can be useful in config files:
+- `audio.driver` - the audio driver to use.
+Varies by platform.
+- `audio.periods` and `audio.period-size` - controls the amount of buffer space available for the audio driver.
+Has no effect on `jack`, which uses the _/etc/jackdrc_ or _$HOME/.jackdrc_ file as explained on the [jackd manpage](https://linuxcommandlibrary.com/man/jackd#environment).
+- `midi.autoconnect` - set this to 1 to have fluidsynth automatically connect to MIDI controllers when they are plugged in.
+- `player.reset-synth` - if set to 1, when playing a MIDI file fluidsynth will reset completely when it reaches the end of the song, overriding fluidpatcher's settings.
+If you don't want this, set it to 0
+- `synth.polyphony` - if you play too many voices at once (usually by sustaining lots of notes) fluidsynth will have to stop audio while the processor catches up.
+This limits the number of active voices, cancelling the oldest notes.
+- `synth.audio.channels` and `synth.audio.groups` - sets the number of audio output channels.
+Only useful if you want to route MIDI channels to different effects using the `jack` driver.
+- `audio.jack.multi` - set to 1 to enable mult-channel output using `jack`
+- `synth.gain` - scales the output volume of the synth.
+This can be in the range 0.0-10.0, but values above 1.0 will be clipped/distorted.

 ## Bank Files